-Although there is a lot of data about the historical change in language, there is virtually no theory of the fundamental processes underlying this kind of evolution.
-We try to understand the cognitive mechanisms, interaction patterns, and collective dynamics that could explain how grammatical structures arise in human language by building agent-based models and using the hypothesis that self-organization and (linguistic) selection are the primary driving forces.
-We analyze the behavior of our models using the tools of complex systems science, and compare the results with phenomena observed in human languages.
-At this point we focus in particular on the origins of agreement systems and grammatical patterns (such as noun phrases).
+The Language Evolution LAB is oriented to the analysis of the Origin of Evolution of Language studying the cognitive mechanisms, interaction patterns, and collective dynamics that could explain how grammatical structures arise in human language by building agent-based models and using the hypothesis that self-organization and (linguistic) selection are the primary driving forces.

 The research is based on the hypothesis that language is a complex adaptive system that emerges through adaptive interactions between agents and continues to evolve in order to remain adapted to the needs and capabilities of the agents.
 This research has been implemented in fluid construction grammar (FCG), a formalism for construction grammars that has been specially designed for the origins and evolution of language.
 The approach of computational modeling and the use of virtual and robotic agents grounded in real life is claimed to be theory independent.
 It enables the researcher to find out exactly what cognitive capacities are needed for certain language phenomena to emerge.
 It also focuses the researcher in formulating hypotheses in a precise and exact manner, whereas theoretical models often stay very vague.

 Steels L.; De Mantaras R.L.
 2018.
 The Barcelona declaration for the proper development and usage of artificial intelligence in Europe.
 AI Communications.
 31(6):485-494 doi: 10.3233/AIC-180607